-Libya's unity government forces have fought fierce street battles with the jihadists around a sprawling Gaddafi-era conference centre which once hosted international summits but now houses an IS command centre.
+Libya's unity government forces are waging fierce street battled with the jihadists around a sprawling Kadhafi-era conference centre which once hosted international summits but now houses an IS command centre.

-Warplanes have carried out air strikes around the conference centre and other IS positions inside the city, according to social media accounts belonging to the anti- jihadist operation.
+Warplanes have carried out air strikes around the centre and other IS positions inside the city, according to social media accounts belonging to the anti-jihadist operation.